clening/MastodonPrivacyGuide/README.md

 Things to Consider

+#### 1. General obligations of controllers
-1. As a controller you've got many obligations, beyond just the standard boilerplate Mastodon Privacy Notice.
+As a controller you've got many obligations, beyond just the standard boilerplate Mastodon Privacy Notice.
 Controllers must, at a minimum you need to ensure that adequate 'technical and organisational' measures are in place to meet obligations under the GDPR.
 In simple terms, that means things like
   - securing data in transit and at rest;
   - ensuring that access controls and authorisation are strong (strong passwords, limits on access by others to personal data of your users);
   - appropriate auditing and logging of data;